mds5793/xPort/README.md

 NVIDIA PhysX
 OpenPhysics

-### xPort Block Comment Descriptors:
+### xPort Block Comment Tags:
-In order for xPort to function properly, use the following block comments as necessary.
+In order for xPort to function properly, use the following block comment tags as necessary.
-Using an LLM to produce the descriptors is recommended.
+Using an LLM to produce the tags is recommended.
 Using an LLM to perform unit tests and ensuring the output is identical is also recommended.
-##### Note: xPort is able to generate the descriptors with the -g command line option, but it won't generate @exclude tags.
+##### Note: xPort is able to generate the tags with the -g command line option, but it won't generate @exclude tags.
 You must add those manually.
 ```
 @exclude - Use this tag to tell xPort to ignore the class, struct or function if it's proprietary.
 @brief - Briefly describe the functionality or purpose of your function.